10 security red flags to avoid

 Virtually every breach we investigate, that company has been certified as being compliant within the last year.
 In many cases, these compliance regimes give people an incredible false sense of security.

-While industry overseers may update compliance regulations on a regular basis, chances are they can't update those regulations in a timely manner for every new threat.
+While industry overseers update compliance regulations on a regular basis, they can't update those regulations in a timely manner for every new threat.
 So don't stop improving your security just because you're following the latest standards.

 5. “We have the best-of-class technical tools so we must be safe.”